OnePlus 10 Pro leak may be our first look at the phone’s big square camera block

 Analysis: OnePlus 10 Pro – so what about the OnePlus 10?

+The OnePlus 10's specs are still a mystery, though one rumor suggests one or both phones from the line could pack a camera with a 5x optical zoom.

-This is the first look we’ve gotten at a OnePlus 10 design, and given the leak specifically refers to the OnePlus 10 Pro, that could mean the standard version may pack one fewer lens or other shortcoming to shave off price.
-But given this is the first design we’ve seen, there’s no guarantee this will be the final version that arrives when we expect the OnePlus 10 to launch in March or April.
+This is the first look we’ve gotten at a OnePlus 10 design, and given the leak specifically refers to the OnePlus 10 Pro, that could mean the standard version may pack one fewer lens or some other shortcoming in order to shave off price.
+Of course, there’s no guarantee this design will be reflected in the final version that arrives at the OnePlus 10's expected launch in March or April next year.

 - Best phone 2021: the top 15 smartphones you can buy in the US right now